softwarespot/PubSub/README.md

     // Using an array of strings and an array of callback functions.
 They must be the same length PubSub.unsubscribe(['subscription1', 'subscription2', 'subscriptionN'], [callbackFunction1, callbackFunction2, callbackFunctionN);

-    // Using the 'handle' by subscribe()
+    // Using the 'handle' from subscribe()
     const subHandle = PubSub.subscribe('subscription', callbackFunction);

     // ... further along in the code ...